HENI 2022, Year in Review

 September

-Before the exhibition officially opened to the public, however, we held an exclusive preview for holders of The Currency NFT.
-Alongside the exhibition, HENI also opened The Pharmacy Café
+Before the exhibition officially opened to the public, however, HENI held an exclusive preview for holders of The Currency NFT.
+Alongside the exhibition, HENI also opened The Pharmacy Café at Newport Street Gallery, exclusive to HENI community members, where they could enjoy refreshments and submit their thoughts on the exhibition.

 The Currency Exhibition Burn Room at Newport Street Gallery